Updated May 7, 2021

 - OHSU identification badges

-- VA Portland Health Care System employee cards
+- VA Portland Health Care System employee badges

-- Shriner’s Hospitals for Children – Portland employee cards
+- Shriner’s Hospitals for Children – Portland employee badges

 Limited passengers.
 Tram operators will not allow more than 20 people at a time to ride in each of the two cabins, down from a normal capacity of 79 people per cabin.
 This helps passengers and operators to implement physical distancing guidance the governor and public health officials have established.